ffleming/ciphers/README.md

 implement next, I'd love to hear them!
 This especially applies if the recommendation comes with a fun puzzle that implementing it will solve!

+I generally feel free to break the API on minor revisions prior to a 1.0.
+After that, I follow semantic versioning.

 ## Contributing

 Bug reports and feature/cipher requests are welcome